Velocette 1953 - MAC

 With new bearings – rings – big end and bushes, spacers in timing side, the engine went together well, but would not fit in the engine plates with the gearbox.
 When I dismantled the bike there were some washers that fell on the floor when the gearbox was removed and I thought, I will find out where they came from on the rebuild.
-After checking all the measurements I found that the engine was 3/16" wider than the gearbox.
-After much talking and phone calls locally with no answer to the problem, I spoke to a Norm Trigg, Technical Officer of the Velo Club, who explained that I had a ridged Mac engine in a swing arm frame.
-The back bosses on the ridged motors (where the studs go through the engine plates) are 3/16" wider, hence the washers to space the gearbox.
+After checking all the measurements I found that the engine was 3/16 inch wider than the gearbox.
+After much talking and phone calls locally with no answer to the problem, I spoke to a Norm Trigg, Technical Officer of the Velo Club, who explained that I had a rigid frame Mac engine in a swing arm frame.
+The back bosses on the rigid motors (where the studs go through the engine plates) are 3/16 inch wider, hence the washers to space the gearbox.
 The problem now, was how to machine the faces, as the engine had been assembled?
-Every hole in the engine was taped over and the assembled engine was mounted on the mill table where 3/32" was milled off both sides of the boss, pretty awkward when the motor has been bead blasted, you are on your own and do not want to scratch it.
+Every hole in the engine was taped over and the assembled engine was mounted on the mill table where 3/32 inch was milled off both sides of the boss, pretty awkward when the motor has been bead blasted, you are on your own and do not want to scratch it.

 Once the bike was reassembled starting was the next problem!!!
 With Rob Mutimer’s assistance we bleed the oil lines and attempted to start it, but there was no life whatsoever, it was just dead.
 After many many kicks it burst into life and started every time for the rest of the day.
 After a phone call advising that the bike was finished, Graham came over the next day for a look at the restored MAC, have ago said I, all proud, thirty kicks later out of the blue it starts?